Jacob-Friesen/obscurejs/README.md

 * [customArrayOrder.js](http://obscurejavascript.tumblr.com/post/170237362243/custom-array-ordering-in-javascript): How JavaScript's simple object construction and array usage combine to make a very simple custom ordering algorithm.
 * [eNotation.js](http://obscurejavascript.tumblr.com/post/170506488877/javascript-exponential-notation): JavaScript's Exponential Notation and how it makes reading and working with very large or very small numbers much easier.
 * [es6Class.js](http://obscurejavascript.tumblr.com/post/169705220740/es6-classes): A comparison of classes with and without the `class` keyword in JavaScript.
+* [customIterable.js](http://obscurejavascript.tumblr.com/post/170768910923/an-alternative-for-iifes-in-javascript): How custom Iterables are implemented in JavaScript.
 * [iifeReplace.js](#): When and how IIFEs can be replaced by a simple block scope.

 <h5>2017</h5>